Ultimate Farm Tax Filing Guide for 2023

 Tips to Maximize Your Tax Return

 You can also deduct the cost of conservation practices that you implement as part of an NRCS-approved conservation plan.
-You’re able to deduct up to 25% of your gross income from farming this way.
+You’re able to deduct up to 25 percent of your gross income from farming this way.

 Finally, you can deduct other types of taxes on your Schedule F. These include real estate and personal property taxes for your farm business assets, federal unemployment taxes and taxes paid on highway motor vehicles, among others.